Skip to main content

 Do the following:

-• Confirm the PR was merged.
+• Confirm the pull request was merged

-PR is filtered by repo/branch rules
+PR is filtered by repository or branch rules

 Do the following: